ITR Filing Deadline Missed?

 How to Determine NRI Status?

 The determination of residential status involves understanding the specific criteria laid out by the Income Tax Department.
-The definition of an NRI is different from that specified in Foreign Exchange Management Act.
+The definition of an NRI is different from that specified in the Foreign Exchange Management Act.

 As per Section 6 of the Income Tax Act, an Indian resident is someone who -